-If a module input is activated, the corresponding output is turned on.
+If a module input is activated, and the device is in zones 65 to 80;

 There is no fire response, i.e. no sounders operated, but the SYSTEM FAULT LED is illuminated and the buzzer sounds until the input is cleared.
 The display will show 'Device Fault'.